rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 2. Modify Reservation to insert the Preference Code from step 1
 3. Fetch Reservation.
 Once putReservation is executed, check whether your preference has been attached on the reservation

-## 11-Create Routing Instruction to Company on Window 2 OPTIONAL
+## 11-Create Routing Instruction to Company on Window 2

+A routing instruction is a set of rules applied to a reservation that tells Opera where and how to route charges.
+A routing code is a predefined template that contains a routing instruction.
+It simplifies and standardizes routing for frequent use.

 Posting a routing instruction to existing reservation where `Food` charges goes to the Company which is linked to the reservation.
 Determine which routing code you will use for your environment then ensure it is directed to window 2.
+You can pick any of your choice except `ALL`.
+For testing purposes use one of the `Food` respective codes.

 1. Fetch the routing Codes with `getRoutingCodes` and set Environment Variable of `CompanyRoutingCode`
 2. Create Routing Instructions

-## 12-Modify Reservation to update Payment Method on Window 2 OPTIONAL
+## 12-Modify Reservation to update Payment Method on Window 2

 1. To find the Payment Method use `getPaymentMethod` API.
 Use whichever code is configured in your environment for City Ledger or Direct Billing.
-Set this to be the `CompanyPaymentMethod` environment variable.
+Within the response payload, the relevent code should have DirectBillYN=Y.  Set this code to be the `CompanyPaymentMethod` environment variable.
 2. Modify Payment Method on Reservation.
 Once Routing is done, modification is required to the existing Reservation to inform that window 2 will be paid by Direct Billing as the Payment Method.
 Kindly note Routing Instructions and Payment Method are 2 different APIs at present.
 3. Use fetch Reservation to check whether the modification of the Payment Method was successful on Window 2

-## 13-Create Routing Instruction to Travel Agent on Window 3 OPTIONAL
+## 13-Create Routing Instruction to Travel Agent on Window 3

+A routing instruction is a set of rules applied to a reservation that tells Opera where and how to route charges.
+A routing code is a predefined template that contains a routing instruction.
+It simplifies and standardizes routing for frequent use.

 Posting a routing instruction to an existing reservation where Room charges go to the Travel Agent linked to the reservation.
 Make sure the routing is done to window 3.
-Use whichever code is configured in your environment for City Ledger or Direct Billing and direct it to window 3.
+Set  whichever code respective to `Room Charges` in environment variable for City Ledger or Direct Billing and direct it to window 3.

 1. Fetch the routing Codes with `getRoutingCodes` API and set the value corresponding to the routing code for City Ledger or Direct Billing in your environment in the Environment Variable  `TravelAgentRoutingCode`
 2. Create Routing Instructions on Reservation
 3. Check whether Routing Instructions was successful on Window 3

-## 14-Modify Reservation to update Payment Method on Window 3 OPTIONAL
+## 14-Modify Reservation to update Payment Method on Window 3

 1. To find the Payment Method use `getPaymentMethod` API.
-Use whichever code in configured in your environment for City Ledger or Direct Billing.
-Set this to be the `TravelAgentPaymentMethod` environment variable.
+Use whichever code is configured in your environment for City Ledger or Direct Billing.
+Within the response payload, the relevent code should have DirectBillYN=Y. Set this to be the `TravelAgentPaymentMethod` environment variable.
 2. Modify Payment Method on Reservation.
 Once Routing is done, modification is required to the existing Reservation to inform that window 3 will be paid by Direct Billing as the Payment Method.
 Kindly note Routing Instructions and Payment Method are 2 different APIs at present.
 3. Use fetch Reservation to check whether the modification  of the Payment Method was successful on Window 3

-## 15-Convert PAN into Token OPTIONAL
+## 15-Convert PAN into Token

-1. Verify whether OPI cloud is active.  *Note* that if you do not have OPI cloud active please skip to step 16a but note that this configuration will not be supported in the future.
+1. With this API, you can verify whether OPI cloud is active.  *Note* that if you do not have OPI cloud active please skip to step 16a but note that this configuration will not be supported in the future.
 2. Convert Primary Account Number (PAN) into Token issued by Payment Service Providers.
 This is required to updated Window 1 payment method to the payment method which belongs to guest.
 Take any [test Credit Card numbers](https://www.paypalobjects.com/en_AU/vhelp/paypalmanager_help/credit_card_numbers.htm) and insert into the payload within the tag `pan`.

 Kindly note that this environment is linked to a PSP simulator and therefore every PAN number conversion will respond with different Token numbers for same PAN number.

-## 16-Modify Reservation to Insert Credit Card Token as Payment Method on Window 1 OPTIONAL
+## 16a-Modify Reservation to Insert Credit Card Token as Payment Method on Window 1

 *Note* Use this only if OPI is active (see step 15).

 Update an existing Payment Method using this API.
 Make sure you update the request body:

 1. Set `cardNumber` to be the value in the `token` property you received from the response body to `openPaymentTokenExchange`
-2. Set `cardNumberMasked` to be the value in the `pan` property you received from the response body to `openPaymentTokenExchange`
+2. Set `cardNumberMasked` to be the value from the `pan` property you received from the response body to `openPaymentTokenExchange`
 3. Set `expirationDate` to be some time in the future

 And any other value which you changed.

-## 16a-Modify Reservation to Insert Credit Card Token as Payment Method on Window 1 with OPI inactive OPTIONAL
+## 16b-Modify Reservation to Insert Credit Card Token as Payment Method on Window 1 with OPI inactive OPTIONAL

 *Note* Use this only if OPI is not active (see step 15).
 This configuration will not be supported in the future.